 Start early.
 The most important component of any successful investment plan is the amount of time you give yourself.
 So the earlier you start, the more time your money has to potentially grow.

 529 Plans.
 There are a wide variety of college savings plans, but 529 plans may be the most well-known and popular.
 These plans allow you to set aside money in a tax-deferred account.
 If that money is used for qualified education expenses, the account becomes tax-exempt since you’ll pay no taxes on the money you’ve earned.
 Before you open a 529 plan, however, I encourage you to consult with a tax professional to see whether it’s right for you.

 If you have the means, you also have a unique opportunity to front-load your child’s 529.
-That means you can deposit up to 5 years’ worth of contributions at one time without triggering gift tax.
-That’s $75,000 for each beneficiary as of 2020.
+That means you can deposit up to 5 years’ worth of contributions at one time without triggering the gift tax.

 And contributions are not restricted to parents, either.
 Grandparents, aunt, uncles, even close friends can make contributions to a student’s 529 plan.

 That kind of help could really push you toward your goal.

 United Capital Financial Advisers, LLC d/b/a Goldman Sachs Personal Financial Management (“GS PFM”) is a registered investment adviser and an affiliate of Goldman Sachs & Co.
 LLC (“GS&Co.”) and subsidiary of The Goldman Sachs Group, Inc., a worldwide, full-service investment banking, broker-dealer, asset management, and financial services organization.
 Advisory services are offered through United Capital Financial Advisers, LLC and brokerage services are offered through GS& Co., member FINRA/SIPC.